daisy/epubcheck-website/src/docs/user/cli.md

 > EPUBcheck is not a software to install: the unpacked folder can be moved freely in your file system.
 Be careful to **always keep together** all the contents of the folder, especially the `epubcheck.jar` file and the `lib/` directory.

+### Update

+Since the software is not installed at OS level, to update EPUBcheck to the latest version, simply [download it](https://daisy.github.io/epubcheck-website/download-latest/) (you can follow the [installation](#installation) steps if you don't know how to do it).

+Once downloaded, just replace the old EPUBcheck directory with the new one.

 ## Running from the command line

 ### Overview of command line arguments